rpkamakura/StreetTreeStress_ChiDur/README.md

 * DurhamMainAnalyses: code used to run multivariate and univariate ordinal models in Durham
 * QAQC: code to look at QAQC data (see QAQC folder for results)
 * ordReg_1.0.tar: code written to run univariate ordinal models

+__03ModelOutputs:__ The R data files for the best fitting models
+* Chicago
+  Has the rdata files for the best fitting multivariate and univariate models along with the parameter estimates (betas) in csv format.
+* Durham
+  Has the rdata files for the best fitting multivariate and univariate models along with the parameter estimates (betas) in csv format.